Poland national under-21 football team: Results and fixtures

+The following is a list of match results from the last 12 months, as well as any future matches that have been scheduled.

 Players

 Current squad

-Players born in or after 2002 are eligible for the 2025 UEFA European Under-21 Championship.
+Players born in or after 2004 are eligible for the 2027 UEFA European Under-21 Championship.

-The following players were selected for the friendly matches against Austria and Albania on 24 and 27 March 2023.
+The following players were selected for the 2027 UEFA European Under-21 Championship qualifying matches against Italy and North Macedonia on 14 and 18 November 2025.